Methodology

 Sources: RDS snapshots and backup retention, S3 versioning & replication status

 Because the mapping is deterministic, every gap finding traces directly to a specific API call and response field.
-There is no "the AI decided" — there is "this API call returned Encrypted: false, here it is."
+There is no ambiguity, the evidence shows the exact API call and value that triggered the finding.

-The model is instructed to: cite specific evidence IDs in every finding, avoid hallucinating controls or permissions not present in the evidence, flag when evidence is insufficient rather than guessing, and produce copy-pasteable AWS CLI remediation commands anchored to real resource ARNs from the evidence.
+The analyzer must cite specific evidence IDs in every finding, avoid inventing controls or permissions not present in the evidence, flag insufficient evidence rather than guessing, and produce copy-pasteable AWS CLI remediation commands anchored to real resource ARNs when available.

-The output contract is enforced: if the model returns malformed JSON or omits required fields, the call is retried.
-If a call fails after retries (including rate-limit backoff via Cloudflare Queues), the control is marked inconclusive rather than silently dropped.
+The output contract is enforced: malformed JSON or missing fields trigger retries.
+If a call ultimately fails after retries and backoff, the control is marked inconclusive rather than silently dropped.

-Each control analysis runs in its own queue message with a 30-second wall-time limit.
-All 12 run in parallel (at 2 concurrent to avoid Anthropic rate limits).
-Total analysis time: 60–120 seconds for a typical account.
+Each control analysis runs in its own queue message with a wall-time limit.
+Typical total analysis time for the 12 controls is 60–120 seconds for a normal account.

 05Scoring